Allysha Chapman: International career

 Chapman was part of the Canada national under-20 team that won the 2008 CONCACAF Women's U-20 Championship.

 Chapman was called up to a senior national team camp in early 2009, at the time where the team was transitioning coaches from Even Pellerud to Carolina Morace, but her first cap at the senior level would not come for over five more years.

 She made her debut for the Canada national team on October 25, 2014 in Edmonton, a 3-0 loss against Japan.
 Chapman's performance was described as "one of the few bright spots for" the Canadian side.
 After her debut, Chapman said that she had previously considered representing Scotland as she held a British passport and qualified through her mother.

 Chapman scored her first goal for Canada against Italy at the 2015 Cyprus Women's Cup, helping the team to a 1-0 victory and taking the team to the final.

-Chapman was named to Canada's roster for the 2015 FIFA Women's World Cup.
+Later that year, Chapman was named to Canada's roster for the 2015 FIFA Women's World Cup.
 She played every minute of Canada's five matches.
 Canada was eliminated by England in the quarterfinals.

 Chapman was named to Canada's roster for the 2016 CONCACAF Olympic Qualifier, where Canada finished second and qualified for the 2016 Summer Olympics.
 She won the 2016 Algarve Cup and was named to Canada's Olympic Team.
 Chapman played in five of Canada's six games at the Olympic Games, winning the Bronze Medal.

 On May 25, 2019, she was named to the roster for the 2019 FIFA Women's World Cup.

 Chapman was named to the roster for Canada's 2020 Olympic Team.
 Chapman played in four of Canada's six games at the Olympic Games, winning the Gold Medal.

-2023 FIFA Women's World Cup

 In August 2023, during the 2023 FIFA Women's World Cup against Australia, a live microphone picked up an exchange between Chapman and Matildas coach Tony Gustavsson after Chapman collided with Australian forward Hayley Raso.
 Chapman said: "She fucking jumped into me, you twat."
 BBC sports commentator Robyn Cowen quickly apologized to viewers, saying, "Apologies there if any language was picked up on the very sensitive pitch-side microphones it seems."